gdbroman/broman.blog/_posts/2020-08-08-idle-hands-are-the-devils-workshop.md

 Pascal is probably right.
 In an ideal world we'd all be equanimous meditators able to find peace no matter our degree of activity.

-But in the real world, it’s probably wise to be a bit more afraid of the consequences of passivity than that of doing too much.
+But in the real world, it’s likely wise to be a bit more afraid of the consequences of passivity than that of doing too much.

 Ideally, one finds such a pursuit which does not require you to - not leaving you _wanting_ to - _“take time off”_.